ori-sky/polar-space/designs/arenas.md

 ## Deathmatch (dm)

-Exacty what it says on the tin, free-for-all deathmatch in an arena.
+Exactly what it says on the tin, free-for-all deathmatch in an arena.
 *Victory Condition*: Pilot with highest score after time limit reached, or first player to reach point limit
 (also comes in "team deathmatch (tdm) flavour")